api7/apisix-mesh-agent/docs/istio-mesh.md

 	./charts/istio-control/istio-discovery
 ```

-Now we will change the injection template as we want to change the sidecar from [Envoy](https://www.envoyproxy.io/) to apisix-mesh-agent.
+We changed the injection template to [injection-template.yaml](../manifests/istio/injection-template.yaml) as we want to change the sidecar from [Envoy](https://www.envoyproxy.io/) to apisix-mesh-agent.

 > Please make sure memory is enough as by default Istios requests `2G` memory, if that's expensive in your Kubernetes cluster, changing the resources configuration by specifying: `--set pilot.resources.requests.memory=<reasonable memory size>`.